astraly-labs/pragma-miden/README.md

 Now, if you want to create your own oracle account on Miden rollup, you can run `pragma-miden new-oracle --data-provider-public-key <PUB_KEY>` given that you have the data provider for your oracle!

-We have our oracle account on Miden already with this AccountID -
+We have our oracle account on Miden already with this AccountID - <PRAGMA ORACLE ACCOUNT ID>

 Next, to push some data to the Pragma Oracle you can run `pragma-miden push-data --asset-pair <ASSET_PAIR> --price <PRICE> --decimals <DECIMALS> --publisher-id <PUBLISHER_ID>`

+And, to read data from the Pragma oracle you can run `pragma-miden read-data --account-id <ACCOUNT_ID> --asset-pair <ASSET_PAIR>`

 ## Contributing